EthanMuchnik/Cube-Language-Interpreter/documentation/2-Medium-Complexity-Operations/7-Input.md

 In this example "b" would be at the top of the LetNum Stack and "-" would be at the top of the operation stack.

-Also note that when there will be a sample inpute it will be in parenthesis for the immediate turn and not after
+Also note that when there will be a sample inpute it will be in parenthesis for the immediate turn and not after.

 ### Example 1